fuzzylogicxx/fuzzylogic/posts/jolt.md

   - mindfulness
 location: Queen’s Park, Glasgow
 ---
-On my morning walk in the park with Rudy, he had an anxious bark at a passing dog.
+On this morning’s park walk with Rudy, he had an anxious bark at a passing dog.
 I was caught in the crossfire and got a wee bite to the leg.
 Now, a while back that would have been unremarkable – he’s had long-term lead anxiety which appears aggressive and has given me some cuts and bruises.
 But, we’ve worked hard on it and he’s been doing brilliantly, so it was a surprise and a disappointment.

 But since my initial reaction, I’ve come to realise a couple of things and wanted to reflect on them here so that I can understand them and progress.